-There is a place in Southern Bavaria were one of world’s most famous castles stands surrounded by verdant peaks, turquoise lakes and even a refreshing waterfall.
+There is a place in Southern Bavaria where one of the world’s most famous castles stands surrounded by verdant peaks, turquoise lakes, and even a refreshing waterfall.

 That castle has taken the imagination of men to high levels.
 As a matter of fact, Walt Disney used it as inspiration for the castle who represent his brand.
 Therefore, this is the real deal, a proof of how reality surpasses fantasy.

 Maybe you are not familiar with the name and I am sure more than one will have problems pronouncing it.
 But, you sure have seen it in a picture, movie or bathroom mat (shameful but I have one of those).

 Most people visit as a day trip from Munich.
 They got to see the castle and call it a day.
 Sounds good but my proposition is a bit different.

 The castle is spectacular.
 Nevertheless, the area surrounding it is as beautiful as it can get.
 Why not experience a bit of that too?

 In this article, we will explore ideas on what to do in the area.
 In addition, we will discuss several options to reach the place from Munich.